History of the Puritans under King Charles I: The Second English Civil War (1648–1649) and the Regicide (1649)

 Charles, however, rejected the Heads of Proposals.

 Instead, Charles negotiated with a faction of Scottish Covenanters and on 26 December 1647, signed The Engagement, a secret treaty with the group of Scottish Covenanters who became known as the Engagers.
 Under the Engagement, Charles agreed that episcopacy should be suppressed in the Church of England, and he agreed to support presbyterianism for three years, after which a permanent solution to the question of the church's polity could be worked out.
-In exchange, the Engagers agreed to bring an army of 20,000 into England in order to suppress the New Model Army and restore Charles to his throne.
+In exchange, the Engagers agreed to bring an army of 20,000 into England to suppress the New Model Army and restore Charles to the throne.
 This led to the Second English Civil War.
 The royalist forces were defeated decisively at the Battle of Preston on 17–19 August 1648.

-The Independents in the Army now argued that the King was "Charles Stuart, that man of blood" who deserved to be punished, and that the outcome of the First English Civil War had been proof of God's judgment against Charles.
+The Independents in the Army argued that the King was "Charles Stuart, that man of blood" who deserved to be punished, and that the outcome of the First English Civil War had been proof of God's judgment against Charles.
 Taking up arms after that judgment had been rendered resulted in the shedding of innocent blood.
 The leaders of the army therefore drafted The Remonstrance of the Army in November 1648, calling on the Long Parliament to execute Charles and to replace hereditary monarchy in England with an elective monarchy.
-When the Long Parliament rejected the Army's Remonstrance, the Army Council decided that they would take decisive action.
+When the Long Parliament rejected the Army's Remonstrance, the Army Council would take decisive action.

 On Wednesday 6 December Colonel Thomas Pride’s Regiment of Foot took up position on the stairs leading to the House.
 Pride stood at the top of the stairs.
 As MPs arrived, he checked them against the list provided to him; Lord Grey of Groby helped to identify those to be arrested and those to be prevented from entering.
-Pride's Purge excluded all but about 200 members of the about the 500 member who had been entitled to sit before the purge.
+Pride's Purge excluded all but about 200 members of the about the 500 members who were entitled to sit before the purge.